-- E. It is sufficient to assume the patient lacks decision-making capacity if there is a reasonable concern when any person appears to have a mental illness and, as a result of such mental illness, appears to be an imminent danger to others or to himself or herself or appears to be gravely disabled.
-Effort should be made to obtain consent for transport from the patient, and to preserve the patient's dignity throughout the process.
-However, the patient may be transported over his or her objections and treated under involuntary consent if the patient does not comply.
-A patient being transported for psychiatric evaluation may be transported to any appropriate receiving emergency department. - F. The Denver Metropolitan EMS Medical Directors feel strongly that the risk of abandonment of a potentially suicidal or otherwise gravely impaired patient far outweighs the likelihood of accusations of patient abduction.
-Be sure to document your reason for taking the patient over their objections; that you believe that you are acting in the patient's best interests; and be sure to Contact Base if there are concerns. - G. Documentation supports your decision making, therefore document thoroughly.
+- a.
+Responder on scene who is authorized, credentialed, and willing to initiate a transportation hold (M-0.5) or a mental health hold (M-1) (C.R.S 27-65 et seq.).
+Follow agency specific guidelines regarding use of transportation holds. - b.
+The patient may be transported over his or her objections and treated under implied consent. - F. A patient being transported for psychiatric evaluation that does not require medical assistance may be transported to any appropriate 27-65 designated facility, walk-in crisis center, or receiving emergency department. - G. The Denver Metropolitan EMS Medical Directors feel strongly that the risk of abandonment of a potentially suicidal or otherwise gravely impaired patient far outweighs the likelihood of accusations of patient abduction.
+Be sure to document your reason for taking the patient over their objections; that you believe that you are acting in the patient's best interests; and be sure to Contact Base if there are concerns. - H. Documentation supports your decision making, therefore document thoroughly.